 You’ll also want to ensure that the amount of time the promotional rate lasts gives you long enough to pay off your balance.

 If your credit is good, you might be able to get a personal loan with a fixed APR that’s lower than the rates you’re paying on your accounts.

-Here again you also need to be aware of fees, so read the fine print carefully.
-For example, some lenders charge origination fees of about 1% to 6%.
+Here again, you also need to be aware of fees, so read the fine print carefully.
+For example, some lenders charge origination fees of anywhere from 1% to 6%.

 Here are some of the more reputable companies that offer debt consolidation loans:

-Like a credit card balance transfer, a positive thing about a debt consolidation loan is that you’d have one monthly payment to make instead of many payments, which simplifies things.
-And if you pay more than the minimum, you’ll see your balance start to go down.
+Like a credit card balance transfer, a positive thing about a debt consolidation loan is that you’d have one just monthly payment to make.

-One thing to note is that under the new FICO 10 credit scoring model, your credit score could take a hit if you take out one of these loans.
-This is especially true if you continue to rack up charges on your cards after you take out the loan.
+But note that under the new FICO 10 credit scoring model, your credit score could take a hit if you take out one of these loans.
+This is especially true if you continue to rack up charges on your credit cards after you take out the loan.

 Clark isn’t a huge fan of these loans.